guardian/dotcom-rendering/docs/commercial/overview.md

 -   Static ads (top-above, nav, top-right, most-viewed)
 -   Dynamic ads (article in-body)
--   Outbrain
 -   Mechandising slots (such as masterclass below-content onward component) [in progress...]

 The components responsible for the rendering of the above are

 -   `AdSlot.tsx`, for static and dynamic ads.
--   `Outbrain.tsx`, for the Outbrain widget.

 The file `advertisements.ts` is where we locate utility functions supporting the ad rendering.
 Important functions are